MudasirRasheed1/Beginner_Level_Python_Projects/README.md

-# Beginner_Level_Python_Projects
+# Python projects
- "A collection of beginner-level Python projects aimed at learning Python fundamentals."
+ "A collection of beginner-level and intermediate  Python projects aimed at learning Python fundamentals."